Bash Style Guide

 )

-Unpack with Inherit.
-Unset optional fields first so missing keys don’t carry over:
+Inherit unpacks case fields into locals.
+Unset optional fields first so missing keys don’t carry over from a previous case:

 unset -v ok shortrun prog unchg want wanterr